Azure/AzureStack-Tools/Registration/README.md

 The functions in this module allow you to perform the steps of registering your Azure Stack with your Azure subscription.
 Additional details can be found in the [documentation](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-register).

+### Prerequisites

+- You must install the correct version of Azure Powershell, and download the Azure Stack tools
+  - For Integrated Systems, see [Install Powershell for Azure Stack](https://docs.microsoft.com/azure-stack/operator/azure-stack-powershell-install).
+To download the Azure Stack tools, either clone this repository or [use the repository zip file](https://github.com/Azure/AzureStack-Tools/archive/master.zip).
+  - For ASDK: see [post-deployment configuration](https://docs.microsoft.com/azure-stack/asdk/asdk-post-deploy), which covers both the PowerShell for Azure Stack installation and downloading of the Azure Stack tools.
-These functions can be run on any machine that has access to the Privileged Endpoint.
-As a prerequisite, make sure that you have, and are an owner of, an Azure subscription and that you have installed the correct version of Azure Powershell as outlined here: [Install Powershell for Azure Stack](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-powershell-install)
+- The registration functions must be run on a machine that has access to the Privileged Endpoint.
+- You must have access to an Azure subscription, and your Azure account must be an Owner of the subscription.

-Once you have downloaded the RegisterWithAzure.psm1 module, open an elevated instance of Powershell ISE and run the functions contained:
+- Open an elevated instance of Powershell ISE (ie: Run as Administrator).

 ### Import RegisterWithAzure.psm1
-To import the RegisterWithAzure.psm1 module, navigate to where the module was downloaded and run the below:
+To import the RegisterWithAzure.psm1 module, navigate to where the module was downloaded (typically `C:\AzureStack-Tools-master\Registration`) and run the below:
 ```powershell
 Import-Module .\RegisterWithAzure.psm1 -Force -Verbose
 ```